-David started Escapology from the age of age of thirteen, inspired by a next door neighbour who used to perform magic tricks, David decided to give the art a go himself after seeing the “Houdini” Paramount film at the age of fifteen he started performing escapology.
+David started Magic and Escapology from an early age, inspired by a next door neighbour who used to perform magic tricks, David decided to give the art a go himself after seeing the “Houdini” Paramount film at the age of fifteen he started performing escapology.
 He began performing at local carnivals and in the Oldham pubs & clubs before joining Oldham’s answer to the Magic Circle “The Oldham Magi.”
 His first trick was to escape from a wooden cotton package and he later performed in public where he was buried for two hours in an air-tight coffin.
 David’s first outdoor underwater escape was at a local gala in 1958 aged 20.

 Although magic was a hobby (Including collecting old magic and books), he took the opportunity after he was made redundant to go professional where he became a celebrated cabaret magician, performing many magical acts one which included a “Dove Act” from 1960 – 1974.